Research

 The Power of What We Already Know:

 Have you ever had a ‘lightbulb moment’ when learning something new, all because it reminded you of something you already knew?
 That’s the magic of ‘schema’, or our mental framework, at play.
 It is like having a mental jigsaw puzzle where prior knowledge helps to fit in new pieces smoothly.
-So, if you are a fan of dogs and you hear about a rare breed, chances are you will remember it because you’ve already got a soft spot for our furry friends!

 Memory’s Playground – A Minecraft Experiment: